 Usually, the given advice is to look at other company's mission statements .
 On the one hand, this might give you some inspiration.
 On the other hand, you can also use it as an exercise to figure out what you liked or disliked about other mission statements, and whether you think they answered the four questions from above.
 However, your mission statement doesn't have to be like everyone else's.
-Also keep in mind that, in contrast to 'usual' businesses, social entrepreneurs have a social mission in mind that turns out to have a social value23.
+Also keep in mind that, in contrast to 'usual' businesses, social entrepreneurs have a social mission in mind that turns out to have a social value.
 Try to find out what fits best for you and the people who should benefit from your social enterprise, and start from there.
-At the end, it's important to "achieve a balance in your social mission to ensure it is sufficiently tangible whilst also allowing scope for your business to develop"24.
-This means that, in some cases, it might be helpful to include a certain geographical area in your statement because you may focus your social enterprise might not be able to expand.
+At the end, it's important to "achieve a balance in your social mission to ensure it is sufficiently tangible whilst also allowing scope for your business to develop".
+This means that, in some cases, it might be helpful to include a certain geographical area in your statement because you may focus your social enterprise on a certain community; in other cases, this may turn into a disadvantage as your social enterprise might not be able to expand.

 But: no worries.
 Your vision and mission don't have to be perfect at the start.
 Yes, they are not easy to nail down and it will take a long time to be really clear and satisfied with your choice of words and structure.
-It can help to think of your vision and mission statements as "works in progress"25.
-The chances are high that they will change again, but in any case, it is a good way to make things clearer, both for you and for the people or communities that you are targeting.
+It can help to think of your vision and mission statements as "works in progress" The chances are high that they will change again, but in any case, it is a good way to make things clearer, both for you and for the people or communities that you are targeting.